mahmudhera/kRISP-mER/README.md

 ## Installation
 Once you have the dependencies installed, installing kRISP-meR is easy.
 You need to:
 1. **Download** the github repository
-1. **Go to** the directory `kRISP-mER source`
+1. **Go to** the directory `kRISP-meR source`
 1. **Install** by running the command: `python setup.py install`

 ## Inputs
-kRISP-mER takes as input the following:
+kRISP-meR takes as input the following:
 1. The sequenced reads as a FASTQ file
 2. The target region as a FASTA file

 Note that the file containing the target region should have a line `>chromosome_name` as its header.

 ## Running
-To run kRISP-mER, enter the following command in shell after successful installation.
+To run kRISP-meR, enter the following command in shell after successful installation.

 ```shell script
 krispmer READS_FILENAME TARGET_FILENAME OUTPUT_FILENAME MAX_HD
 ```

-Here, **MAX_HD** is the maximum Hammind distance that kRISP-mER will consider when scanning target sites for a particular guideRNA.
+Here, **MAX_HD** is the maximum Hammind distance that kRISP-meR will consider when scanning target sites for a particular guideRNA.
 The output of the program is saved in the **OUTPUT_FILENAME** file in csv format.

 ## Interpreting the output
 After the program exits, you will see four columns after opening the output file.
 The first is the guideRNA in the + strand, the second is the guideRNA in the - strand (reverse complement of the first).
 The third column stores the estimated inverse-specificity score assigned to a particular guideRNA.
-And finally, the fourth column stores the strand in which the **NGG** pam was found by kRISP-mER.
+And finally, the fourth column stores the strand in which the **NGG** pam was found by kRISP-meR.

 Besides the scores output file, you will also see a directory named `krispmer_temp` and a file named `krispmer.log`.
 The `krispmer_temp` directory contains the temporary files created when executing the program.
 You can use `-r` flag to delete them automatically (see detailed usage below). `krispmer.log` file contains detailed steps of the whole pipeline.